 However, academic collaboration doesn’t just support talent development – it’s also good for business.
 After all, a company getting their specific tools on the curriculum – as opposed to those of their competitors – can only help their sales.

-“If universities are putting out graduates whose skills are on a particular platform, then that helps make sure, for that [company], that skills gap will be filled by people who are advocating for their products or their services,” said Dr Paterson.
+“If universities are putting out graduates whose skills are on a particular platform, then that helps make sure, for that [company], that that skills gap will be filled by people who are advocating for their products or their services,” said Dr Paterson.

-And, while still small fry compared to the likes of Amazon and Microsoft, when it comes to academic collaborations in the West, Alibaba is making inroads in Europe.
+And, while still small fry compared with the likes of Amazon and Microsoft, when it comes to academic collaborations in the West, Alibaba is making inroads in Europe.
 Earlier this year, Henley Business School – part of the University of Reading – announced a partnership with Alibaba Cloud, launching a cloud technology skill centre to “cultivate high-calibre talent for the digital age”.

-It comes at a time when China remains keen to exert global influence, yet any academic collaborations with the Chinese government face scrutiny
+It comes at a time when China remains keen to exert global influence, yet any academic collaborations with the Chinese government face scrutiny.

 While it is hard to judge how far Alibaba’s business strategy is directly linked to the Chinese government’s goals – founder Jack Ma has a notoriously rocky relationship with the state, with Alibaba part of a landmark antitrust case in 2021 – there are clear benefits to China of having such networks.